hunterf2278/sep10-freedom-project/prep/content.md

 Topic: **X**

 ## Overview:
 * Writing has been around for centuries, it was and stil is one of the most common methods of communication.
-Even thoygh technology has changed a lot of things adn mmany innovatiosn have beeen invented, writiign is still used to day wheyher
+It has evolved over the years from using pen and paper to technology.
+For example, some innovations were typewriters, and later phones and computers that people could write on.
+As time went on, the innovations changed to websites, apps and other hardware that advanced writing, and I am sure that there are many other possibile technology to help improve a person's writing.

 ## Part A: existing technology